aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details Cover song when?

-:comet: : *So when should we start on mkaing a cover song and MV?*
+:comet: : *So when should we start on making a cover song and MV?*

 :tropical_drink: : *Right here, right now!*